Architecture and Built Environments

 Architecture and the Built Environment spans disciplines, from the perspectives of design, construction, sustainability and environmental impact.

 Our design teaching is specialised on building design and specification development, with a strong sustainability focus.
 We have the possibility to develop innovative block learning for design studio work and modelling.
-For 2016, we are able to offer our new BSc in Architecture, enabling study in a new location in Wales.

 Built Environments BSc | HND